 Select OK.
 This will make all the planes imposed.
 They should be called out in the display.

 You can always go back and analyze the geometry that you have attached various areas to by using the Geometry Analyzer.

-With the third mouse button, select on the Imposed plane definition, and select Analyze.
-This will display the Geometry Analyzer window.
+Select the Analyze icon for the Imposed option. (i) This will display the Geometry Analyzer window.